DV-GIT-Rep/Keep_Left-GH/Keep Left/README.md

 ## Avg, Min & Max Speed Calculations
+    NOTE: Operation altered from below but doc not updated!!!

 ### AppData
     define ignoreSpd, kISpd2, kISpd3, oISpd2 & oISpd3 all = true to start